- Optimizely X Full Stack

 THIS ARTICLE WILL HELP YOU:

 - Understand how feature rollouts and feature tests interact

 - Use feature rollouts and feature tests more effectively

 Feature tests take precedence over feature rollouts.
 In other words, if your feature has both a feature test and feature rollout, the feature test is evaluated first.
-If a visitor does not quality for the feature test, the feature rollout is evaluated.
+If a user does not qualify for the feature test, the feature rollout is evaluated.

-To understand how this works in practice, image the following scenario.
+To understand how this works in practice, imagine the following scenario.
 You've deployed a feature to your application and you've created both a feature test and feature rollout for that feature:

 Feature test running with an audience and a traffic allocation